timhuijgen/subtitleExtractor/README.md

 # subtitleExtractor
-Extract .srt subtitles from mkv files using mkvToolNix
+Extract .SSA (SubStationAlpha) subtitles from .mkv and convert them to .SRT format using mkvToolNix and FFmpeg.

 Usable as post processing script for sonarr